wbsoft/parce/docs/source/index.rst

-This module can be used for parsing text into tokens using one of the supplied language definitions in the ``lang`` directory, or building your own language definitions and parse text using them
+This module can be used for parsing text into tokens using one of the supplied language definitions in the ``lang`` directory, or building your own language definitions and parse text using them.

+A powerful feature of parce is that you can retokenize only modified parts of a text if you already have tokenized it.
+This makes parce suitable for text editor etc. that need to keep a tokenized structure of the text up-to-date e.g. to support syntax highlighting as you type.

 The module is written and maintained by Wilbert Berendsen.
 Python 3.5 and higher is supported.